 Animal Crossing: New Horizons is one of the best Nintendo Switch games, and it's all about creating the perfect little island life.
 From the beginning of the game, you get to choose where your villagers set up their homes and where any additional buildings or houses get put in.
 However, you don't gain full control over island construction until Resident Services upgrades from a tent to a building.
-If you want to move buildings, create inclines to reach those cliffs, or build bridges, then here's how to get Tom Nook to upgrade Resident Services from a tent to a building.
+If you want to move buildings, create inclines to reach those cliffs, or build bridges over water, then you'll need to get Tom Nook to upgrade Resident Services from a tent to a building.
 Here's exactly how to upgrade Resident Services to unlock bridges and inclines.

 How to upgrade Resident Services to a building

 In order to get Nook to move Resident Services from a tent to a proper building, you need to have five villagers on your island.
 It's going to take a few days and there are a lot of steps needed to make this happen.
 But don't worry.
 We'll walk you through it.